 You can also manipulate an object by simply dragging and dropping it on a tool palette.
 For example, if you drag and drop an object onto the Transparency palette, it selects and you can alter its transparency.

-Introduced in Illustrator CS3, the Isolation mode—which allows you to easily isolate a single path for manipulation without having to lock or hide surrounding paths— has been improved.
+Illustrator CS3, the Isolation mode—which allows you to easily isolate a single path for manipulation without having to lock or hide surrounding paths— has been improved.
 Now, when you put an object into Isolation mode, Illustrator displays the object’s hierarchy as a series of clickable “breadcrumbs” at the top of the screen.
 This simple mechanism allows you to navigate through the grouping hierarchy of an object, isolating any part as you go.

 Other interface improvements include clipping masks that now only show their clipped area when you’re editing them, and improved Smart Guides which display on-cursor readouts of dimensions as you create shapes, guides that indicate when shapes are aligned, and additional displays which show rotation angle and rotation relative to other objects.